GreyLily3/Pokemon_Sinjoh_Editor/README.md

 - XP group editor (adjust formulas for xp per level)
 - Learnset editor (change what moves a pokemon learns by leveling up)
 - Evolution editor (change method and level-up requirement)
-- In game trade editor
-- Translations to French, German, Spanish, Italian, Japanese, chinese (Mandarin) and Korean (the languages the Gen 4 games were released for)
+- Translation for chinese (Mandarin) and support for Taiwan get soon